 Here are some tips on how to save up on your money when you make the move to London.

 Despite the high cost of living in London, many are still choosing to live in London.
 Londoners continuously find a way to continue to enjoy the beauty of the city without cutting a hole in their pockets.
 One great way that Londoners decide to do to save on rent by downsizing.

 Downsizing is the process of moving from one place to another, which is smaller, cheaper and probably in a poorer part of the town.
 The furniture and other items that will not fit in their new houses are stored in self-storage facilities.
+You may also consider hiring furniture movers to help you transport it to the storage unit.
 The storage facility industry has seen a substantial boom, especially as more and more Londoners are choosing to downsize as they simply cannot afford to pay their rent per month.

 Many residents are also sharing flats and apartments, which results in smaller storage space inside their homes.
 To fix this problem, many rent self-storage facilities.
 Self-storage is also an option if you’re moving to London from another part of the UK.
-The self-storage industry, in fact, is one of the sectors that have seen the most significant growth in the United Kingdom.
-People use self storage in London not only to store their belongings but to store business supplies and products, and even use these units as alternative offices.
+The self-storage industry, in fact, is one of the sectors that have seen the most significant growth in the UK.
+People use self-storage facilities in London not only to store their belongings but to store business supplies and products, and even use these units as alternative offices.

 Because of trying times, micro-flats are also the trend right now in London.
 Micro flats are usually about 19 square metres in size.
 That is way too small for any individual with a reasonable amount of belongings!
 The rise in its popularity could allude to the fact that money is tight and we all have to save up on cash whatever your profession is.

 When you move to London, you will realize that finding a place with low rent is harder than finding a needle in a haystack.
 Whatever place is cheap has a long line of people waitlisted.
 And If a property opens up, it will get scooped up within hours.
 However, you should not get discouraged.